-What is the sensible way to help foreign poor
+What is the sensible way to help foreign poor?

 According to an article posted on CNBC on 9/26/2012 entitled "Countries with the most billionaires," the United States has the highest number of billionaires: 480; China is #2, with 147 billionaires; India, #5, with 109 and Brazil, number 9, with 49.

 Due to its many short-sighted domestic and foreign policies, the United States is the greatest debtor nation in the world whose national debt exceeds $60 trillion including unfunded liabilities such as Social Security and Medicare.
-Conversely, within 30 years, China went from sympbolizing poverty to now holding the world's largest foreign currency reserves and being our largest foreign creditor.
+Conversely, within 30 years, China went from symbolizing poverty to now holding the world's largest foreign currency reserves and being our largest foreign creditor.

 On June 22, 2011 the Associated Press wrote in an article posted on CNBC: "The rapidly growing national debt could soon spark a European-style crisis unless Congress moves forcefully, the Congressional Budget Office warned Wednesday in a study that underscores the stakes for a bipartisan group working on a plan to reduce red ink."